zeatol000/psi/README.md

 <!--
 !NOTE:
 - Use the Scala 1.0.0-b5 (earliest) compiler as examples
+- Use Scala 3 compiler for better examples
 - Get it working before making it good

 !TODO: